salt-community/diploma-maker/Frontend/DiplomaMaker.Web.Tests.E2E/readme.md

     inside Frontend run -> docker-compose -f docker-compose.integration.yml build (This builds the database, backend and frontend so might take a little time if first run, grab some coffee) inside Frontend/DiplomaMaker.Web.Tests.E2E run -> dotnet test

+***Known Bugs***
+    Error 1 cannot find entrypoint.sh
+        - If the backend cannot connect to the database most likely you are getting an error 1 cannot find entrypoint.sh or something similar.
+The fix to this is to literally delete the file, build and then re add the same exact file and rebuild again.
+Currently no idea why this happens.

 ***Useful Commands***
     To test the docker-compose.integration.yml is running the way it is supposed to docker-compose -f docker-compose.integration.yml down